pmreid/angular-tz-extensions/README.md

 ### Align date to a given timezone

 Use `$timezones.align(timezone, date)` to align a date object to a timezone represeneted as an Olsan timezone string value.
-The getFullYear, getMonth, getDate, getHours, getMinutes, getSeconds and getTimezone methods of the returned date object will present values in the requestedtimezone.
-Here is an example compare a date object aligned to the local timezone (America/New_York) with a date object created using the align method:
+The getFullYear, getMonth, getDate, getHours, getMinutes, getSeconds and getTimezone methods of the returned date object will present values in the requested timezone.

+Below is an example comparing a date object aligned to the local timezone (America/New_York) with a date object created using the align method a timezone of 'America/Los_Angeles':

 	var rightNow = new Date();
 	console.log(rightNow.getTimezoneOffset());